 4.1.1 Participants.
-Because CFlow's end users would be programming instructors, we reached out to senior students from [redacted for anonymity] who had experience teaching Python programming courses.
+Because CFlow's end users would be programming instructors, we reached out to senior students from the University of Michigan who had experience teaching Python programming courses.
 During a screening session, participants indicated their prior experience teaching and using Python.
 Teaching assistants and senior students with at least 3 years of experience were invited to participate in the study.
 Given that participants with teaching experience might anticipate certain student mistakes, we also included non-teaching participants that are senior students and experienced in Python.
-In total 16 participants were recruited (i.e., 4 selfidentified as male, 12 as female) and their experience with Python programming ranged from 2 years to 8 years, with 14 participants having previously taught programming courses in Python and the other 2 being senior students that are experienced in Python.
+In total 16 participants were recruited (i.e., 4 self-identified as male, 12 as female) and their experience with Python programming ranged from 2 years to 8 years, with 14 participants having previously taught programming courses in Python and the other 2 being senior students that are experienced in Python.

 4.1.2 Study Systems.
-Since there is no widely used commercial tools that identify students' mistakes and approaches in code to compare with, we designed the baseline system as a combination of RunEx [56] and OverCode [16].
-Both RunEx and OverCode are the-state-of-art systems for viewing students solutions.
-Their user studies showed benefits from various aspects - RunEx helps users identify specific code patterns with higher accuracy and expressiveness [56], while OverCode allows teachers to quickly develop a high-level view of students' understanding and misconceptions, and to provide relevant feedback to students [16].
-However, Over-Code's limitation was in analyzing mistakes within students' code, as it required solutions to be free of syntax errors, and categorized solutions that were syntax-error-free but failed the unit tests in their own distinct cluster.
-To fill this missing part of OverCode and ensure a fair comparison, we complemented OverCode's clustering results with RunEx [56], a code search tool designed for programming education.
+Since there is no widely used commercial tools that identify students' mistakes and approaches in code to compare with, we designed the baseline system as a combination of RunEx [54] and OverCode [16].
+Both RunEx and OverCode are the-state-of-art systems for viewing students' solutions.
+Their user studies showed benefits from various aspects - RunEx helps users identify specific code patterns with higher accuracy and expressiveness [54], while OverCode allows teachers to quickly develop a high-level view of students' approaches and misconceptions, and to provide feedback to a group of students [16].
+However, OverCode's limitation was analyzing mistakes of students' code, as it required solutions to be free of syntax errors, and categorized solutions that were syntax-error-free but failed the unit tests in their own distinct cluster.
+To fill this missing part of OverCode and ensure a fair comparison, we complemented OverCode's clustering results with RunEx [54], a code search tool designed for programming education.
 RunEx enables users to explore class-wide patterns within a large volume of student code by augmenting regular expressions with runtime values for enhanced functionality.
 During the user study, we used the user interface of RunEx and display OverCode's clustering results in it.
 Both CFlow and the baseline systems were implemented as standalone websites.
+Details of RunEx's user interface can be found in the prior work by Zhang et al. [54].

-Details of the baseline system's user interface can be found in Appendix C. To ensure that participants fully understand how to use the system, we spent 20 minutes training participants on using it and asked participants to try out the system with test tasks before the formal tasks.
+To ensure participants fully understand the systems, we spent 20 minutes training participants on using it and participants tried out the system with test tasks before the formal tasks.
 It should be noted that while CFlow offers line correctness, which the baseline system lacks, this is a unique component of our paper.
 Apart from this, both systems provide similar information.
-The primary distinction lies in the methods of information presentation.
+The primary distinction is the methods of information presentation.
 Consequently, we consider our study design to be a fair basis for comparison.

 4.1.3 Programming Problems and Students' Solutions.
-To ensure the authenticity of the data used in the study, we collected data from a large introductory programming course at [redacted for anonymity].
+To ensure the authenticity of the data used in the study, we collected data from a large introductory programming course at the University of Michigan.
 This data consisted of students' solutions to two distinct programming problems assigned in the course, completed on their own time.
 The data were collected from an interactive Python textbook used by the course.
 The data contain genuine examples of mistakes and common patterns students when approaching the problems.
 To maintain comparability across the systems, we selected one programming exercise from the dataset for each system that had a comparable level of complexity.
 Specifically, to complete these two exercises, students need to iterate through the provided list, perform string comparison, and then modify the value in other list or dictionary variables.